DOI-USGS/gw-general-models/GenMod2.0/README_first.txt

     This notebook calibrates the GSM.
 There is user interaction available throughout the notebook, but defaults are provided that should work in most cases.
 The calibrated model is placed in a directory called "optimal_model".

+General_Simulation_Model_4_Multiple_runs_and_plots.ipynb
+    This notebook is for evaluating uncertainty.
+It runs the model for multiple parameter sets that lie on the Pareto front, but it is just a prototype.
+More work needs to be done to evaluate the results of multiple parameter sets on travel time distributions.

 General_Simulation_Model_5_ParticleTrackingfromStreams.ipynb
     This notebook creates a MODFLOW7 simulation.
 Particles are placed in a line at the location of streams in proportion to their groundwater inflow.
 Particles are tracked backward to their point of entry into the aquifer and their travel times are recorded in a modified endpoint file.
 MODPATH7 output is placed in the "/optimal_model" directory.

-General_Simulation_Model_5_ParticleTrackingfromStreams_plots.ipynb
+General_Simulation_Model_6_Baseflow_Age_Distributions.ipynb
-    This notebook is a work-in-progress.
-The goal is for it to process travel time data by stream reach for use in convolution, which will give water-quality information for stream reaches given an input time series.
-Currently this notebook produces a spatial dataset of travel time characteristics by stream reach (nhd_age shapefile) and several images (png) of their spatial distribution.
+    This notebook produces a spatial dataset of travel time characteristics by stream reach (nhd_age shapefile) and several images (png) of their spatial distribution.

 Notebooks using to process particle travel time data for water wells rather streams can be found at